Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 Links to the articles are available on the [publications page](http://www.bioconductor.org/help/publications/).

+It can be challenging to get an accurate count of articles that cite the `Bioconductor` project or the individual software packages.
+The Publications page of the web site lists results of a full text search for the single term `bioconductor` for each of [PubMed](http://www.ncbi.nlm.nih.gov/pubmed/?term=bioconductor&sort=ePubDate), [PubMedCentral](http://www.ncbi.nlm.nih.gov/pmc/?term=bioconductor&sort=ePubDate)and [Google Scholar](http://scholar.google.com/scholar?q=bioconductor&btnG=Search).
+The number of hits range from 591 (PubMed) to 27,000 (Google Scholar).

-A PubMed query for title or PubMed ID returned 22838 citation references for software packages with CITATION files.
-For packages with no CITATION, a PubMed title search returned 1281 references.
-Full text citations of `Bioconductor` are available on the web site from [PubMed](http://www.ncbi.nlm.nih.gov/pubmed/?term=bioconductor&sort=ePubDate), [PubMedCentral](http://www.ncbi.nlm.nih.gov/pmc/?term=bioconductor&sort=ePubDate)and [Google Scholar](http://scholar.google.com/scholar?q=bioconductor&btnG=Search).
+Taking a package-level approach, a PubMed query for titles or IDs found in CITATION files returned 22838 references.
+For packages with no CITATION file a PubMed search of the package title returned 1281 references.

 ### Website traffic